chaseruskin/legoHDL/ROADMAP.md

 __Completed__
+- [x] profiles : a folder with the ability to override various configuration aspects such as the template, scripts, and any settings in the settings.yml -> it will overwrite settings that match, and also append settings that don't exist the main settings.yml.
+Other settings not found/touched in the profile can still live.
+It simply imports these settings on 'runSetup' (not every time legohdl is called, but can be explicitly recalled to update profile if changes have been made).
+For the template, it gets completely replaced, and for scripts, scripts get added/overwritten, but others can exist (like settings).
+Should profiles be bound to workspaces or decoupled? -> decoupled
+- [x] implement legohdl list -profile
 - [x] have a -ask flag for profile command that will allow user to manually select if they want to use specifc piece of the profile, can skip certain things like template,settings, or scripts
 - [x] finish implementing the action that profiles perform
 - [x] allow master settings.yml to list available profiles, if a user deletes one from list, it will be removed, if a user adds a new name, a blank one will be created.